LarrySnyder/stockpyl/docs/tutorial/tutorial_multiproduct_sim.rst

 This means that you can ignore products entirely if you do not need them, and any code written for versions of |sp| prior to v1.0 (when products were introduced) should still work without being adapted to handle products. # TODO: is this true? are there caveats?
+Dummy products are identifiable as such because they have negative indices.

 Basic Multi-Product Example